 Uber has a history of failing to protect driver and passenger data.
 Hackers previously stole information about Uber drivers and the company acknowledged in 2014 that its employees had used a software tool called "God View" to track passengers.

 Khosrowshahi said on Tuesday he had hired Matt Olsen, former general counsel of the U.S. National Security Agency, to restructure the company's security teams and processes.
-The company also hired Mandiant, a cyber security firm owned by FireEye Inc
+The company also hired Mandiant, a cyber security firm owned by FireEye Inc <FEYE.O>, to investigate the breach.

 The new CEO has traveled the world since replacing Kalanick to deliver a message that Uberhas matured from its earlier days as a rule-flouting startup.